 Click on the link below to listen to the radio show about Cholesterol and Inflammation.

 Before you begin the suppressive statin medications that will lead you to having Diabetes, consider ALL your non-medical options first.

 When you are ready to address the cause of your High Cholesterol, we are here to serve you.

 Address High Cholesterol Click Here

 Everyone age 20 and older should have their cholesterol measured at least once every 5 years.
 It is best to have a blood test called a "lipoprotein profile" to find out your cholesterol numbers.
-This blood test is done after a 9- to 12-hour fast and gives information about your Total cholesterol
+This blood test is done after a 9- to 12-hour fast from food and gives information about your Total cholesterol

-LDL (bad) cholesterol--the main source of cholesterol buildup and blockage in the arteries HDL (good) cholesterol--helps keep cholesterol from building up in the arteries Triglycerides--another form of fat in your blood
+LDL (bad) cholesterol--the main source of cholesterol buildup and blockage in the arteries.
+HDL (good) cholesterol--helps keep cholesterol from building up in the arteries.
+Triglycerides--another form of fat in your blood

 If it is not possible to get a lipoprotein profile done, knowing your total cholesterol and HDL cholesterol can give you a general idea about your cholesterol levels.
 If your total cholesterol is 200 mg/dL* or more or if your HDL is less than 40 mg/dL, you will need to have a lipoprotein profile done.
 See how your cholesterol numbers compare to the tables below.